xidsyed/Lokal-Jobs/README.md

 ## Thoughts
 - Taken longer than should have
-- Took too long to design
+- Designing components form scratch is time consuming
 - Other time consuming factors
     - Trying new apis that require wrestling with gradle
-    - Pexel perfecting designs
+    - Pexel perfecting designs and implementation
     - Optimisations